-The MP2624 has an alert mechanism, which can output an interrupt signal via INT to notify the system of the operation by outputting a 256μs low state INT pulse.
-All of the events below trigger the INT output:
+The MP2624A has an alert mechanism, which can output an interrupt signal via INT to notify the system of the operation by outputting a 256μs lowstate INT pulse.
+All of the events below can trigger the INT output:

-- Good input source detected
+- Good input source detected.

-- USB detection completed
+- USB detection completed.

 - UVLO

-- Charge completed
+- Charge completed.

-- Any fault in REG09 (Watchdog timer fault, OTG fault, thermal fault, safety timer fault, battery OVP fault, and NTC fault)
+- Any fault in REG09 (watchdog timer fault, OTG fault, thermal fault, safety timer fault, battery OVP fault, or NTC fault).

-When a fault occurs, the charger device sends out an INT signal and latches the fault state in REG09 until the host reads the fault register.
-Before the host reads REG09, the charger device will not send a new INT signal upon new faults except for NTC faults.
+When a fault occurs, the charge device sends out an INT signal and latches the fault state in REG09 until the host reads the fault register.
+Before the host reads REG09, the charger device will not send a new INT signal upon new fault except for NTC faults.
 The NTC fault is not latched and always reports the current thermistor conditions.

-In order to read the current fault status, the host has to read REG09 two times consecutively.
-The 1st reads the fault register status from the last INT, and the 2nd reads the current fault register status.
+In order to read the current fault status, the host must read REG09 two times consecutively.
+During the first reading, the host reads the fault register status from the last INT.
+During the second reading, the host reads the current fault register status.